ElcoLuijendijk/beo/readme.md

 # Installation

 Beo can solve the heat flow equation with two different numerical backends, esys-escript and fipy.
-Which modules you need depends on which backend you want to use.
+In most cases the Fipy backend is easier to install.
+It also provides additional solvers for advection that make the model more stable at high flow rates.
+However escript has better numerical accuracy overall and is a bit faster.
 See the section on numerical backends below for the differences between the two.

-The fipy backend can be installed with conda or pip and works on Linux, macOS and Windows. esys-escript is not available on conda-forge or PyPI and needs to be installed separately, see below.
+The fipy backend can be installed with conda or pip and works on Linux, macOS and Windows. esys-escript is available on conda-forge for linux and windows, but for macOS it needs to be installed separately, see below.

-Python 3.10 or higher is required for the fipy backend.
+Note that Python 3.10 or higher is required for the fipy backend.
 On Python 3.8 and 3.9 fipy installs but fails to import, because it does not pull in the ``importlib_metadata`` module that it needs on those versions of Python.

 ## Installing Beo with the FiPy backend: